HeroicKatora/Functional-Cpp-Templates/README.md

 The header library is meant to work similarly to the type meta programming part of Boost.Hana while alleviating some issues I had with it.
 The approach is a functional one, relying on template programming instead of constexpr object representation.
 It maps untyped lambda calculus with strict evaluation to structures available in C++-1z.

 The code quality is not up to Boost.Hana yet but afterall I explore a completely new style of functional templating, sorry for the inconvenience.
 A very interesting aspect of the Boost library is the usefullness of its error messages which I can currently not even come close to.
-Debugging statements are rare (only tested for correctness by a couple of test cases) and "type type safety" is not enforced in any way.
+Debugging statements are rare (only tested for correctness by a couple of test cases) and " type safety" is not enforced in any way.

 Paradigm
 -------